ansible-ThoTeam/nexus3-oss/README.md

 - Fairly Up-to-date version of ansible.
 We follow ansible versions during maintenance/development and will take advantage of new features if needed (and update meta/main.yml for minimum version)
 - Compatible OS.
 This role is tested through travis CI on CentOS 7, Ubuntu Xenial (16.04) and Bionic (18.04), Debian Jessie and stretch for time being.
+- Rsync has to be installed on the target machine (it is not needed on the host running ansible if different)
 - Java 8 (mandatory)
     - Oracle Java 8 is the official supported platform by Sonatype
     - openjdk8 is know to work and is used for deployment test on travis on the corresponding platform docker images.